The best food artisans, farms, and local markets.

 Orchid Island Brewery

 “From Indian River groves to glass” – that’s the motto of this three-barrel brewhouse that specializes in beers treated with local citrus.
 Its 12-tap tasting room tucked inside an Ocean Drive courtyard rotates regularly, dependent upon what citrus is available for the current roster of beers.
-Our favorite: Star Ruby, an IPA zested with ruby red grapefruit.
+Order a Star Ruby, an IPA zested with ruby red grapefruit, and pair it with farm-to-table cuisine from Michael's Table, a restaurant located inside the bewery.

 Patisserie Vero Beach